Breast Augmentation After Pregnancy

 • Allow at least 6 months after giving birth and quitting breastfeeding before you evaluate the appearance of your breasts.
 After 6 months, the breast tissue will have taken as much as it will of its earlier fullness and appearance.

-• Wait until you at least think that you are done with having children.
+• Wait until you think that you are done with having children.
 Each pregnancy will affect your breasts, so there really is not much point with spending your savings on implants if you are planning for another pregnancy.
 (Some of the temporary solutions, such as Macrolane, can of course be used between pregnancies.)

 • Remember that it is the pregnancies, not the breastfeeding that make your breasts saggy.
-You can read about the connection between pregnancies, breastfeeding and saggy breasts here.
+You can read about the connection between pregnancies, breastfeeding, and saggy breasts here.
 That said, the breasts will not start gaining their regular shape back until after weaning, so right after your breastfeeding stopped, your breasts will not have recovered at all.

 Guide To Breast Augmentation After Pregnancy